Welcome to the USPS Rates Resource Hub

 What Are the New Certified Mail Rates?

-Under the new 2020 USPS rates, it will cost .55 cents to send a First-Class letter.
+Under the 2020 USPS rates, it will cost .55 cents to send a First-Class letter.
 However, you can save 9% by using a postage meter, which costs only $.50 to mail a First-Class letter!
-The cost of Certified Mail is also going up to $3.55, and a Return Receipt will be $2.85, the easiest way to cut into this costs is by using electronic Return Receipt for only $1.70.
+The cost of Certified Mail also increased to $3.55, and a Return Receipt will be $2.85, the easiest way to cut into this costs is by using electronic Return Receipt for only $1.70.
 This saves you $1.15 on every Return Receipt, which adds up.
 Software such as e-Certify digitize the tedious process of sending Certified Mail and cut your costs by sending electronic Return Receipt.

 Don't Miss a Beat with These Rate Change Resources